dcmi/dctap-python/docs/elements/valueDataType/index.rst

     WARNING Shape :default => valueDataType: 'Date' is not an IRI or Compact IRI.

-If the node type is given as "URI" or "IRI", the datatype element should be blank because datatypes are only used with literal values.
+Datatypes are used only with literal values, so if a node is of type "URI", "IRI", or "BNode" and any datatype is provided, this will trigger a warning.

-If a URI is meant to be processed as a string, the node type should be provided as Literal.
+Note that if a URI is meant to be processed as a string, the node type should be "Literal".

 .. csv-table::
    :file: valueDataType_with_valueNodeType_URI.csv